elcicd/el-CICD-docs/README.md

 ### Project Definition Repository

-The Project Definition Repository should contain enough information about each project in the organization to automate the creation of pipelines, drive the pipelines, and set up and maintain the environments required for each project in the organization.
+The Project Definition Repository should contain enough information about each project in the organization to automate the creation of its supporting pipelines, drive the pipelines, and define the environments required for each project in the organization.

 ### Source Control Management (SCM)

-SCM’s host Source Code Repositories, and serves the purpose of tracking the source code files and documents of a project.
+A SCM hosts Source Code Repositories, and serves the purpose of tracking the source code files and documents of a project.
 It is used to perform versioning, branching, and tagging.

 ### Scanner

-The scanner consists of one or more tools, and is responsible for scanning source code and any of its dependencies for adherence to standards, code coverage metrics, and security vulnerabilities and exposures.
+The scanner consists of one or more tools, and is responsible for scanning source code and any of its dependencies for adherence to standards, code coverage metrics, and/or security vulnerabilities and exposures.

 ### Artifact Repository